 The most common type of agreement between a local law enforcement agency and DHS related to enforcement of immigration laws is commonly known as a 287(g) agreement.
 There are three types of 287(g) agreements, summarized as follows:

-- Jail Enforcement Model is designed to identify and process removable aliens — with criminal or pending criminal charges — who are arrested by state or local law enforcement agencies.
+• Jail Enforcement Model is designed to identify and process removable aliens — with criminal or pending criminal charges — who are arrested by state or local law enforcement agencies.

-- Task Force Model – law enforcement agencies to enforce limited immigration authority with ICE oversight during their routine police duties.
+• Task Force Model – law enforcement agencies to enforce limited immigration authority with ICE oversight during their routine police duties.

-- Warrant Service Officer program allows ICE to train, certify and authorize state and local law enforcement officers to serve and execute administrative warrants on aliens in their agency’s jail.
+• Warrant Service Officer program allows ICE to train, certify and authorize state and local law enforcement officers to serve and execute administrative warrants on aliens in their agency’s jail.

 DHS has rescinded internal Guidance documents dating back to 2011 that instructed its ICE agents not to carry out immigration enforcement in certain “sensitive” or “protected” places like schools and churches, and has indicated that it will “not be issuing bright line rules regarding where immigration laws are permitted to be exercised,” and instead expects federal law enforcement personnel to exercise “appropriate enforcement discretion.”

-On April 28, President Trump issued another Executive Order called, Strengthening and Unleashing America’s Law Enforcement to Pursue Criminals and Protect Innocent Citizens, and an accompanying fact sheet.
-This order contains some provisions that are broader that enforcement of immigration law but which might have implications for local law enforcement officers who are involved in enforcement of federal immigration laws.
-For instance, it provides that the AG and Secretary of Defense will determine how military and national security assets will be provided to local jurisdictions to assist in state and local law enforcement, and provides for the creation of a legal resources and indemnification for law enforcement officers including use of private pro bono legal assistance for law enforcement officers.
+On April 28, the President issued an Executive Order called, Strengthening and Unleashing America’s Law Enforcement to Pursue Criminals and Protect Innocent Citizens, and an accompanying fact sheet.
+This order contains some provisions that are broader than enforcement of immigration law but which might have implications for local law enforcement officers who are involved in enforcement of federal immigration laws.
+For instance, it provides that the AG and Secretary of Defense will determine how military and national security assets will be provided to local jurisdictions to assist in state and local law enforcement, and provides for the creation of legal resources and indemnification for law enforcement officers including use of private pro bono legal assistance for law enforcement officers.

 The current federal initiatives likely mean a bigger push for county sheriff’s offices to enter into 287(g) agreements or other forms of written agreements to assist in federal immigration enforcement efforts.
 If a county sheriff’s office is approached by federal authorities to enter into a written agreement, the liability risks posed should be considered and the county should enlist legal assistance to help negotiate terms that minimize risks of participation.
 Court cases involving these kinds of agreements should also be monitored.